feathersui/feathersui-starling/documentation/help/markdown/extending-themes.md

 this.addChild( specialButton );
 ```

-We add the “custom-button” string to the button's `styleNameList`, and now the button will be skinned using our `setCustomButtonStyles()` function instead of the default function defined by `MetalWorksMobileTheme`.
+We add the "custom-button" string to the button's `styleNameList`, and now the button will be skinned using our `setCustomButtonStyles()` function instead of the default function defined by `MetalWorksMobileTheme`.

 ## Adding custom components to a theme